ministryofjustice/hmpps-integration-api/docs/banner.md

 provided alongside banner.txt for anyone who wishes to update it.

 From Inkscape, you will need to export an image type such as a `.png`.
-This will then need to be passed into [Ascii Art](https://asciiart.club/).
+This will then need to be passed into [ASCII Art](https://asciiart.club/).
 From here the text representation of the image can be used in banner.txt.